OpenSilver/OpenSilver/CONTRIBUTING.md

 #### 2. Tests that require a GUI

 They are located in the **`TestApplication`** project which is contained in the main `OpenSilver.sln` solution.
 It is a project of type OpenSilver that is intended to be run either in the browser or in the Simulator.
-The same project also exists in Silverlight so that you can compare the result of the OpenSilver version and the Silverlight version of the GUI.

-*Note: the test projects are currently work-in-progress: we are reorganizing the TestApplication so that the features are split into categories with a menu to navigate.*

-## How to contribute to the documention
+## How to Contribute to the Documentation

 Please refer to the instructions [here](https://github.com/OpenSilver/OpenSilver.Documentation).

-## How to contribute to the Showcase app
+## How to Contribute to the Showcase App

-We welcome contributons to the Showcase app!
-Its source code is located [here](https://github.com/cshtml5/CSHTML5.Samples.Showcase).
+We welcome contributions to the Showcase app!
+Its source code is located [here](https://github.com/OpenSilver/OpenSilver.Samples.Showcase).

-# License
+## License

 Please read [LICENSE.txt](LICENSE.txt) and [THIRD-PARTY-NOTICES.txt](THIRD-PARTY-NOTICES.txt) for license information.